 Seawinder

-Pip, Which canopy did you use?
-I'm looking for a replacement for the canopy from the Yak-1b from Modelsvit because it's molded in one piece and I'm not eager to split it in 2.
-Or is the canopy different in shape between the Yak-1 and Yak-1b?
-Hi B. I used the vacuform canopy pieces that came with the Alpha Flight correction set.
+I used the vacuform canopy pieces that came with the Alpha Flight correction set.
 I'm not a big fan of vacuform canopies, but these didn't work too badly and were molded as three separate pieces (wind screen, rear section with quarter panels, and sliding canopy).
 They also supplied two, so I was able to use the sliding section on the South Front Yak-1, whose sliding section was too thick to pose open.
 AFAIK, the sliding sections are the same on the -1 and the -1B.
 Would it work to cut apart the Modelsvit canopy preserving the wind screen and rear section, and use a Squadron vacuform for the sliding section?
-Cheers, Pip

 Logged